elitmus/omniauth-elitmus/README.md

 OmniAuth::Strategies::Elitmus is simply a Rack middleware.

 Here's a quick example, adding the middleware to a Rails app in config/initializers/omniauth.rb.
-You need to configure your consumer app_id, secret to 'ELITMUS_KEY', 'ELITMUS_SECRET' environement variables respectively.
-To get app_id and secret you need to register your application at 'www.elitmus.com/oauth/applications' with valid callback url directing to your app.
+First, register your application at 'www.elitmus.com/oauth/applications' with valid callback url (directing to your app) to get app_id and secret.
+Now create 'ELITMUS_KEY', 'ELITMUS_SECRET' environement variables which stores the value of your consumer app_id, secret respectively.

 ```ruby